NordicMuseum/Wikimedia-Commons-uploads/README.md

 3. Create user-config.py with the bot username
 4. Create user-password.py with the bot username & password.
 [Generate a bot password](https://commons.wikimedia.org/wiki/Special:BotPasswords).

-(On Wikimedia Commons, prepare the templates needed & [apply for bot rights including upload_by_url](https://commons.wikimedia.org/wiki/Commons:Bots/Requests))
+(On Wikimedia Commons, prepare the templates needed & [apply for bot rights including `upload_by_url`](https://commons.wikimedia.org/wiki/Commons:Bots/Requests) if you don't already have them)

 ### The following commands are run from the root folder of your installation:
 5. Run `python importer/DiMuHarvester.py -api_key:yourDiMuAPIkey` to scrape info from the DiMu API and